book on the history of Hillsborough High School was released

 principal.
 The first four students graduated in 1886."

 For many years,

 this account was practically etched in stone.
-But in
+The

-2003, evidence was discovered that would rewrite some of the
+2003, evidence was discovered that would rewrite some of this

+school.
 Ironically, the new evidence was, in a way, found in

 revelation came in the form of a document written in 1911 by a

 Hillsborough High School student named Doris Geraldine Hill.